 But this work will be accessible – even to the layman who has heretofore had no interest in the fossilized artifacts of deep time.

 I must admit that I have little experience/professional training in the fields of Geology, Zoology or Paleontology.
 This blog is a personal project (or a manifestation of my enormous ego – take your pick).
 I will, nonetheless, try my level best to substantiate my posts with citations from credible sources.
 Please feel free to point out any patently false claims I may make in the ensuing paragraphs.
 I am an enthusiast, not a professor -this work will not be written in scholarly prose and is not backed by years of dedicated research.
-I will even dispense with the abstruse Taxonomic jargon and cladistics that vertebrate Paleontologists seem to revel in (Gasp!).
-Any terminology I do use will be rigorously and concisely defined – and supplemented with diagrams.

 Why should I be interested in ancient animals?

 I freely admit that there is no immediate utility to the study of prehistoric creatures (formally called Paleozoology).
 It is unlikely that methodically sifting through fragments of Devonian aged rocks looking for conodont microfossils will ever yield life-saving drugs or ways of stymying air pollution.